Polynomial functors from free groups to a stable infinity-category: Preliminaries and conventions regarding -categories

-The category $\ch_{\catname{A}}$ is enriched over itself (in the $1$-categorical sense), and one can convert the enrichment over $\ch_{\catname{A}}$ into enrichment over simplicial sets by first taking $-1$-connected cover and then applying the Dold-Kan functor.
+The category $\ch_{\catname{A}}$ is enriched over $\ch$ (in the $1$-categorical sense), and one can convert the enrichment over $\ch$ into enrichment over simplicial sets by first taking $-1$-connected cover and then applying the Dold-Kan functor.
 See \cite[Page 79]{LurieHA} for more details on this.
-The simplicial enrichment of $\ch_{\catname{A}}$ does not make $\ch_{\catname{A}}$ into a simplicial category, because $\ch_{\catname{A}}$ is not tensored over simplicial sets, but only ``weakly'' tensored in a certain sense.
+The simplicial enrichment of $\ch_{\catname{A}}$ does not make $\ch_{\catname{A}}$ into a simplicial model category, because $\ch_{\catname{A}}$ is not tensored over simplicial sets, but only ``weakly'' tensored in a certain sense.
 But the simplicial enrichment of $\ch_{\catname{A}}$ does satisfy Hinich's axioms of weak enrichment.
 See the first Example on page 37 of~\cite{HinichDK}.
 Hinich only states it for chain complexes of modules over a ring, but it is clear that it holds for chain complexes over a general abelian category with enough projectives.
+As a result, we obtain the following lemma \begin{lem} Let $\catname{A}$ be an abelian category with enough projectives, and let $\ch_{\catname{A}}$ be the category of chain complexes over $\catname{A}$ equipped with the projective model structure.
+Then the equivalence of~\eqref{eq: equivalence} holds for $\ch_{\catname{A}}$.
+I.e., there is an equivalence of $\infty$-categories

-It follows that for two chain complexes $P$ and $Q$, the space of maps from $P$ to $Q$ in the $\infty$-category of chain complexes is naturally equivalent to the simplicial mapping space from a projective cofibrant replacement of $P$ to $Q$.
-As a result, we obtain the well-known isomorphism~\eqref{eq: ext-pi} below.
-Let $X, Y$ be objects of $\catname{A}$, which we can also consider as objects of $\ch_{\catname{A}}$ via the natural embedding of $\catname{A}$ into $\ch_{\catname{A}}$.
-Then the following isomorphism holds
+\end{lem} It follows that for two chain complexes $P$ and $Q$, the space of maps from $P$ to $Q$ in the $\infty$-category of chain complexes is naturally equivalent to the simplicial mapping space from a projective cofibrant replacement of $P$ to $Q$.
+As a result, we obtain the well-known statement \begin{lem} Let $X, Y$ be objects of $\catname{A}$, which we can also consider as objects of $\ch_{\catname{A}}$ via the natural embedding of $\catname{A}$ into $\ch_{\catname{A}}$.
+There is a natural isomorphism.